IrinUvis/yuzu/documentation/ai-word-generation.md

 Google AI Edge library
 The model is used via (MediaPipe Tasks Google AI Edge library)[https://ai.google.dev/edge/mediapipe/solutions/tasks].

+The model should be put in the assets folder of the :data:genai module

 *Note*: The MediaPipe Tasks LLM Inference API does not fully support device emulators so using a physical devices is recommended in order to avoid crashes, performance issues, and unexpected behaviours.